My Book of Shadows has gotten quite the workout this week.

 So, use up the pages.
 Make a mess.
 Love your Book of Shadows up with drawings or cut and paste, info jotted in willy nilly.
 Treat it with messy love, that you can refer to and grow with!

-Lori Grace is a professional Psychic Tarot Reader who serves her clients with 27+ years of experience, based in Midland Ontario.
+Lori Grace is a professional Psychic Tarot Reader who serves her clients with 29+ years of experience, based on Georgian Bay in Midland Ontario.

 The Little Witch Newsletter goes out once a month - One Subscriber will win a FREE One Question Email each newsletter!